Types of route

 MAINTAINS

-This type of route will primarily lead us along roads of the highest category, i.e. motorways, expressways and large arterial roads.
-In this case, AM'Traffic information is not of primary importance, but is also taken into account as far as possible.
-On the one hand, this route is ideal for anyone who appreciates comfortable travel.
-On the other, it is highly recommended when road conditions are difficult (e.g. snowstorms) and there is justification for sticking to main, wide roads.
-It can also be useful at night when we prefer to avoid dark alleys.
+This type of route will primarily take us along roads of the highest possible category, i.e. highways, expressways and major arterials.
+In this case, AM'Traffic information, i.e. traffic volume, is not of primary importance, but as much as possible is also taken into account.
+On the one hand, it's an ideal route for anyone who values convenient travel.
+On the other hand, it is highly recommended when road conditions are difficult (such as snowstorms) and there is justification for sticking to main, wide roads.
+It can also be useful at night, when we prefer to avoid dark alleys.

 Short